A PDF version of this Standard can be downloaded here.

 Physiotherapy Practice thresholds for Australia & Aotearoa New Zealand (2015) Key competencies 2.1 and 3.1

-This document has relied heavily on the Dental Council, and Medical Council of New Zealand’s Standards as these Health Professionals face similar issues.
-We acknowledge the Dental Council and the Medical Council of New Zealand for their generosity in allowing us to use and appropriately amend their documents.
+This document incorporates information from the Dental Council, and Medical Council of New Zealand’s Standards.
+We acknowledge the Dental Council and the Medical Council of New Zealand for their generosity in allowing us to use this information

 [i] False, or misleading representation in advertising can also give rise to offences under the Fair Trading Act 1986, which upon conviction, can result in substantial fines not exceeding $200,000 in the case of an individual and $600,000 in the case of a body corporate.

 [ii] As required by Right 6 of the Code of Health and Disability Services Consumers’ Rights

 [iii] ‘Testimonial’ means a recommendation or positive statement made by another person, for example, about a physiotherapist’s care, skill, expertise or treatment.
 Testimonials include expressions of appreciation or esteem, a character reference or a statement of the benefits received from the care provided.
 Testimonials are not limited to comments from health consumers but may also include feedback and endorsements from colleagues, other health care professionals, friends, whānau, family and other persons in the physiotherapist’s community or network

 False, misleading or deceptive advertising can also give rise to a breach of the Fair Trading Act 1986, which carries penalties in the order of $60,000 in respect of an individual and $200,000 in respect of a body corporate.

 As required by Right 6 of the Code of Health and Disability Services Consumers’ Rights.